James-VT/MS1_Handleigh_Hall/README.md

  9. Click Save.
  10. The page will refresh, and you'll see it change to say "Your site is ready to be deployed at "https://username.github.io/repository-name/"
  11. Be aware this deployed site will take a few minutes to deploy, usually about ten.
 Be patient and don't click while it's building as that can slow it down.
  12. Click the link to make sure it works after a suitable wait.
-Voila, you've deployed the site!
+Et voila, you've deployed the site!

  ### Running a local version of the project